niclake/niclake.github.io/_pages/hello.md

 permalink: /hello
 ---

+If you'd like to find out more about me, [check out my About page](/about).

 Here is how I prefer to keep in touch:

 - I would love to hear from you via [email](mailto:niclake13@gmail.com)